Claude Connector Authentication: How OAuth Works and When You Need It (May 2026)

 - A user enables your connector in Claude.

-- If your connector requires auth, Claude redirects the user to your OAuth authorization URL.
+- Claude redirects the user to your authorization URL with a PKCE

 - The identity provider redirects back to Claude’s callback URL with an authorization code.